BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Speak with an Expert

-What Types of Properties Can I Invest in with a Real Estate IRA?
+What Types of Properties Can I Invest in

-A Self-Directed IRA can legally invest in almost any asset.
-The only assets that are off-limits are collectibles, life insurance,
+A Self-Directed IRA can legally invest in almost any asset, including investment property and real estate.
+The only assets that are off-limits are collectibles, life insurance, and S-Corporation stock.
+Some of the more popular real estate investments include:

 Icon of a tall building to signify investing in real estate with a Self-Directed IRA.